Weather in Mexico in February: Where Winter Goes to Get a Suntan

 Weather-Based Activity Recommendations

-Beach activities reach their optimal balance during February with ideal sun hours between 10am-4pm.
+Beach activities reach their optimal balance during February with ideal sun hours between 10am-4pm, perfectly complementing the many things to do in Mexico in February beyond just lounging on sand.
 The water temperatures peak around 2-3pm daily, making afternoon the sweet spot for swimming when both air and water hit their thermal harmony.
 Morning beach walks before 9am let visitors experience the coast without competing for sand space, while temperatures remain comfortable enough to avoid involuntary sweat photobombs in vacation pictures.

 Outdoor adventures benefit tremendously from February’s dry conditions.
 Hiking trails in regions like Copper Canyon maintain firm footing rather than the muddy obstacle courses they become during rainy months.
 Nature excursions reach their pinnacle with whale watching in Baja, where the seasonal migration peaks in February with 97% tour success rates for sightings.
 The combination of calm seas (wave heights averaging 1-3 feet) and active marine life creates perfect conditions for even those whose sea legs remain theoretical.